|

 Scottish Television

-recording of the Sutherland Brothers & Quiver from YouTube,
+recording of the Sutherland Brothers & Quiver on YouTube,

 recorded in their Edinburgh Gateway studios during the Slipstream tour